antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 	   secondsDelay: 10);
 ```

+In order to make this possible, a default dead-letter-exchange exchanger with `"default.dlx.exchange"` name will be created.
+You can change it via main exchange configuration (example is down below).
+And also you have a default functionality of resending failed messages (if you get an error while processing recieved message).

 ### Consumer

 Lets imagine that you wanna make a consumer as a console application.
 Then code will look like this: